RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipse/README.md

     ![](images/Bankdemo_003.png)

-3. You can explore this application further if you wish or press **Ctrl + F2** to clear the screen and conclude the session.
+3. You can explore this application further if you wish, or press **Ctrl + F2** to clear the screen and conclude the session.

 If HACloud disconnects from the server, you can connect again manually as follows: